 The net result is that the Fusion Power has a much more open blade set up and the Quattro’s is quite obscured.
 I would guess that the Fusion Power blades are fractionally more angled too although that’s just a visual.

 The Quattro’s marketing point on blades is that they have a thin strip of titanium along the edge in an effort to keep it sharp for longer.
 I personally feel they'd be better physically thinning the blade a lot, adding a few ppm more carbon to create a single piece harder steel blade and making the spacing between blades a lot wider.
-Both the thickness of the blades and the narrow spacing carries problems I’ll go into later.
+Both the thickness of the blades and the narrow spacing carry problems I’ll go into later.

-In terms of how sharp they stay, a comparison of time the cartridge lasts puts Gillette out in front by about a week of shaving.
+In terms of how sharp they stay, a comparison of the time the cartridge lasts puts Gillette out in front by about a week of shaving.
 I keep a Quattro cartridge in for about two weeks and a Gillette in for three.
 Both depend on how long and when I shave though.

-While the Judges are still out (literally in some cases) on whether the whole vibration thing is just a gimmick, for me it’s a real benefit, however it works (and there are many theories).
+While the Judges are still out (literally in some cases) on whether the whole vibration thing is just a gimmick, for me it’s a real benefit, however, it works (and there are many theories).
 There are slight differences in the vibrations of the two razors.
 Just holding the two in my hand the Fusion Power has a lower frequency of vibration.
 I would guess that the offset weight that creates the vibration is larger or more offset in the Fusion Power than the Quattro.
 You can hear that the pitch of the noise is higher in the Quattro.
 Honestly, without fixing a Fusion Power cartridge onto the Quattro handle and vice versa, I couldn’t tell you how much of a difference it makes nor which is the better if either.

 Following how they look and work comes the real question, how good is the shave?
-In order to test this I've shaved with one at a time, and both.
+In order to test this, I've shaved with one at a time and both.
 The one at a time merely involved shaving with one of the razors for a week or so and seeing the results.
 As this can depend a lot on how your skin is at the time, I've done this at random times over a couple of months.
 Shaving two at a time, I shaved with Fusion Power on one side of my face and Quattro on the other.
-I also got my other half (who has a keen interest in making sure my face is as smooth as it can be) to pronounce on the results.
+I also got my other half (who has a keen interest in making sure my face is as smooth as it can be) to chime in on the results.

-The first thing I noticed is that quite apart from how they ranked against each other, they are a long way ahead of the non vibrating versions, at least for me.
+The first thing I noticed is that quite apart from how they ranked against each other, they are a long way ahead of the non-vibrating versions, at least for me.
 There was very little tug, much less abrasion and irritation and generally a better result.
 The second is that aside from having a stunningly better battery life and not sounding like an accelerating moped, the Quattro Energy is much better at shaving (for me) than the Quattro Freestyle.

 I have to come right out and say it, but in my opinion, the Fusion Power is much better than the Quattro.
 Even shaving against the grain, the Quattro had a tendency to give a very patchy shave.
 If I was being thorough, I'd dry my face, check for the patches missed, reapply, water, oil and foam and do it again.

-Obviously shaving twice really really irritated my skin so I only tried this when I really needed a smooth shave.
-By comparison, the Fusion Power most often shaved relatively close without going against the grain and patches missed were small, usually around problem areas such as the sides of the lips and just under the chin.
-A few additional strokes on these areas and they were fine too.
+Obviously shaving twice really really irritated my skin, so I only tried this when I really needed a smooth shave.
+By comparison, the Fusion Power most often shaved relatively close without going against the grain, and patches missed were small, usually around problem areas such as the sides of the lips and just under the chin.
+A few additional strokes on these areas, and they were fine too.

-I also found the Quattro ‘grabbed’ more and I was left with a few tiny little cuts, even on cheeks where shaving is easy.
+I also found the Quattro ‘grabbed’ more, and I was left with a few tiny little cuts, even on cheeks where shaving is easy.
 In comparison, I’ve never cut with the Fusion Power, not one little nick.
 This by itself makes me choose the Fusion Power.

 Conclusion of the Test

 A secondary issue with the shave is rinsing the blades.
 I find it almost impossible to thoroughly clean the Quattro’s blades.
-They clog up with foam and hair very quickly and it seems to sit between the blades even when run directly under the shower head.
+They clog up with foam and hair very quickly, and it seems to sit between the blades even when run directly under the showerhead.
 As the blades clog up, the ability to shave gets worse.
 This also means that the razor is never really clean, and spreads bacteria on my face every time I use it.
 Aside from a hygiene issue, that doesn’t help my skin complexion at all!
 In marked contrast, the open arrangement of the Fusion Power blades means I’ve never had a problem with this.